Tun Dr Lim Chong Eu Expressway: Route background

-The Kilometre Zero is located at Batu Maung.
+Kilometre zero is located at Batu Maung.
 The second elevated highway in Penang after Kuala Lumpur and Bayan Baru was constructed at Bayan Lepas Expressway here.
-This long flyover will be linking the new Penang Bridge in the south straight away to Bayan Baru for skipping traffic jams.
+This long flyover links the newer Penang Second Bridge in the south straight away to Bayan Baru for skipping traffic jams.

 The underpass under it is used to travel along Bayan Lepas industrial area.

 History

 The pioneer route for the expressway was constructed on 1983 during the Penang Bridge was built and was completed in 1985.
 Later, the expressway was extended northwards as the Jelutong Expressway, and southwards as the Bayan Lepas Expressway.

 On 7 December 2010, after former second Penang chief minister Lim Chong Eu died on 24 November 2010, the Penang state government renamed the expressway Tun Dr Lim Chong Eu Expressway in his honour.

+Construction of the 6 km long Ayer Itam–Tun Dr Lim Chong Eu Expressway Bypass, part of the Penang Transport Master Plan, is expected to be completed by 2025.
+The bypass was designed to disperse traffic from the expressway by providing a direct route through Gelugor to Paya Terubong.

 Features

 At most sections, the Federal Route 3113 was built under the JKR R5 road standard, allowing maximum speed limit of up to 90 km/h.